So who’s this guy anyway?

-Since 2009 Kostas is the general director of Athinorama Digital, the part of Athinorama – one of the most popular Web sites in Greece – that focuses on personal technology and the home entertainment market for a broader audience.
-He’s also the editor of Athinorama Tech, the section of Athinorama.gr dedicated to mainstream tech coverage and commentary, as well as the curator of Farkonas.gr, obviously.
-He’s still selectively undertaking the management of projects related to the Web, mobile/tablet and smart TV platforms as a consultant, while exploring opportunities in the custom content space.
+Kostas is the general director of Athinorama Digital since 2009, the part of Athinorama.gr (one of the most popular Web sites in Greece) that focuses on personal technology and the home entertainment market for a broader audience.
+He’s also the editor of Athinorama Tech, the section of Athinorama.gr dedicated to mainstream tech coverage and commentary.
+He manages The Point as well as the Turn On | Press Play Medium publication.
+He’s still selectively managing other projects related to the Web, mobile and smart TV platforms as a consultant.